gesellix/gesellix/site/content/post/zero-downtime-deployment-with-docker-stack.md

 ...

-I wouldn't really say that we should go full circle around that clock.
+I wouldn't really say that we should go full circle around that complexity clock.
 I would prefer to find better tools and stay at, don't know, maybe 4 o'clock?
 Maybe what we need is a little bit of every hour on that clock?
+Only the good parts of each hour?

-Yes.
-I want the hard coded actual bit to perform a container deployment.
-But I don't want to maintain it myself.
+Maybe yes.
+I want the hard coded actual bit to perform a container deployment - but I don't want to maintain it myself.
 So I'll need to configure that externally maintained code to fit my needs.
 I wouldn't really need a full fledged rules engine or a special DSL, if the tool of choice is simple enough to use.
+Every DSL ties yourself to that very abstraction and getting rid of it will not only be a matter of the tool, but also getting rid of the way you _think_ about the problem space.

+It's always a bit harder to change ones mind, but I assume from time to time it is essential to move forward.

-There comes the tricky part: _fit my needs - simple to use_.
+I already mentioned the tricky part when talking about my wishes for a good orchestration tool: _fit my needs - simple to use_.
 You might argue that a generic tool won't be possible with such constraints.
 And I guess you're right.
+That's why our current setup still has its right to exist.

 # The Ugly